httpland/http-router/README.md

 The routing table defined in nest may have duplicate url patterns in some cases.

-As seen in [Joining path segment](#joining-path-segment), segment slashes are safely handled.
+As seen in [Concatenate path segment](#concatenate-path-segment), segment slashes are safely handled.
 This results in the following definitions being identical

 - branch
 - `/`branch
-- `//`branch ...

 These are converted to the following pathname: